Lerbaek/hass-copenhagen-trackers/README.md

 ## Contributing

-Contributions are welcome!
+Contributions and feature requests are welcome!
 Please open an issue or submit a pull request on [GitHub](https://github.com/Lerbaek/hass-copenhagen-trackers).

 ## License